bwalex/docker_boss/README.md

 The `ttl` setting determines the `ttl` for each response, both positive and NXDOMAIN.

 The `listen` setting is an array of addresses/ports on which the DNS server should listen.
+As with the `server.host` key for the etcd module, the `host` key is a template with access to the `interface_ipv4` and `interface_ipv6` helpers.

 The `upstream` setting is an array of upstream DNS servers to which requests should be forwarded to if no record is available locally and the name is not within one of the local zones.

 The `zones` setting is an array of zones for which the DNS server is authoritative.
 The DNS server will not forward requests in these zones to upstream DNS servers, not even if no local record is found.

+The `setup` setting is a template, each line of which adds a new DNS record at setup time, independently of any containers.
+These records are added when the module/DockerBoss starts.
+Each line must follow the format of `some_host_name some_ip_address`.
+The `setup` template can use the `interface_ipv4` and `interface_ipv6` helpers.

 The `spec` setting is an ERB template which should render out all hostnames for a given container, each on a separate line.
 A container can have any number of host records, even none at all (by simply not rendering out any hostname).